Besufikad17/ChemistryTool/README.md

 # ChemistryTool
-A module that express chemistry phenomenas interms of algoritihms/
+A module that express chemistry phenomenas interms of algoritihms.